Quick Pork RamenJump to Recipe

-I’m a believer that the perfect can be the enemy of the cook and this is especially true in the kitchen.
+I’m a believer that the perfect can be the enemy of the good and this is especially true in the kitchen.
 Do I wish I had a huge container of perfectly simmered stock in my fridge?
 Absolutely.
-Do I wish I knew how to make fresh Udon noodles from scratch.
+Do I wish I knew how to make fresh Udon noodles from scratch like this chef?
 Definitely.

 But, I don’t and I don’t and I still want to eat ramen that I make at home.
 And I want it to be done in about 45 minutes so I can do it on a weekday!

 This quick pork ramen recipe, which I call my Cheater Ramen, is my answer.
 It’s relatively easy to make, but it has a few tricks that make it better than out-of-the-box ramen.